KroneDev22/Projects/README.md

 - Generic health script used for taking damage
 - "Manouvems" - A system similar to that of stratagems from HELLDIVERS
 - Each "manouvem" is a scriptable object
+- The player can hold CTRL, and press 1 - 4 to quickly input a set code (such as CTRL+1, to input, WWA), to allow players quicker access to either frequently used manouvems, or their favourites
+- A console allowing the player to equip different guns during runtime
+- The same console, allowing players to set their manouvem quick access codes

 #### **Initial goal**
 This project started off as simply making an aiming system similar to that in RE4.